-• The General Fund is the Organization's primary operating fund.
+The General Fund is the Organization's primary operating fund.
 It accounts for all financial resources of the Organization used in its governmental activities.
-Specifically, the General Fund is used to account for the Innovation Institute, MBI, and MeHI.
+Specifically, the General Fund is used to account for MBI, MeHI, and the Innovation Institute which currently includes MassCyberCenter and M2I2 activities.